UK Strategic Defence Review

 Key Chapter Title List

-6. Homeland Defence and Resilience: A Whole-of-Society Approach
+- Homeland Defense and Resilience: A Whole-of-Society Approach

-The report constructs a new vision for UK defence up to 2035: to become a "leading technology-enabled defence power," possessing an "integrated force" that deters, fights, and wins through continuous innovation at wartime speed.
-To this end, the report proposes three fundamental directions for change: First, "Integrated by Design," aiming to integrate land, sea, air, space, cyber-electromagnetic, and nuclear forces into a lethal joint entity that is more than the sum of its parts, commanded by the Chief of the Defence Staff through a newly established Military Strategic Command.
-Second, "Led by Innovation," reforming procurement processes, establishing a Defence Innovation Organisation and a Defence Research and Evaluation Organisation, and forging new partnerships with the private sector to absorb and apply emerging technologies—particularly artificial intelligence, autonomous systems, and dual-use technologies—at wartime speed.
-Third, "Sustained by Industry," thoroughly reforming the Cold War-era procurement system to build a resilient defence industrial and innovation base that can both support the force and serve as a new engine for UK economic growth.
+The report constructs a new vision for UK defence up to 2035: to become a leading technology-enabled defence power, possessing an integrated force that deters, fights, and wins through continuous innovation at wartime speed.
+To this end, the report proposes three fundamental directions for change: First, integrated design, aiming to combine land, sea, air, space, cyber and electromagnetic, and nuclear forces into a lethal joint entity that is more than the sum of its parts, commanded by the Chief of the Defence Staff through a newly established Military Strategic Command.
+Second, innovation leadership, reforming procurement processes, establishing a Defence Innovation Organisation and a Defence Research and Assessment Organisation, and forging new partnerships with the private sector to absorb and apply emerging technologies—particularly artificial intelligence, autonomous systems, and dual-use technologies—at wartime speed.
+Third, industrial underpinning, overhauling the Cold War-era procurement system to build a resilient defence industrial and innovation base that can both support the force and serve as a new engine for UK economic growth.

-Finally, the report details the specific capability directions for building a 21st-century integrated force.
-These include maintaining and modernizing the nuclear deterrent, creating a "Hybrid Carrier Air Wing," achieving a tenfold increase in Army lethality through a "Sense-Strike" model, developing a Future Combat Air System, enhancing capabilities in the space and cyber-electromagnetic domains, and rebuilding key enablers such as defence medical services, intelligence, and infrastructure.
-This assessment is based on extensive consultation, including over 8,000 submissions from more than 1,700 entities, 27 review panel meetings involving over 150 senior experts, and field research by a first-of-its-kind "Citizens' Panel," ensuring the independence and representativeness of its conclusions.
+Finally, the report details the specific capability directions for building the 21st-century integrated force.
+These include maintaining and modernizing the nuclear deterrent, creating a mixed carrier air wing, achieving a tenfold increase in Army lethality through a reconnaissance-strike model, developing a Future Combat Air System, enhancing capabilities in the space and cyber-electromagnetic domains, and rebuilding key enabling elements such as defence medical services, intelligence, and infrastructure.
+This assessment is based on extensive consultation, including over 8,000 submissions from more than 1,700 entities, 27 review panel meetings involving over 150 senior experts, and the first-ever field research by a citizens' panel, ensuring the independence and representativeness of its conclusions.